-Estimated impairment of properties under development and provision for committed projects
+Impairment of properties and provision for committed projects

-Properties under development are tested for impairment annually or more frequently if events or changes in circumstances indicate that the asset might be impaired in accordance with the accounting policy stated in Note 2(g).
+Properties are tested for impairment annually or more frequently if events or changes in circumstances indicate that the asset might be impaired in accordance with the accounting policy stated in Note 2(g).

-Provisions are recognised when: the Group has a present legal or constructive obligation as a result of past and committed events in accordance with the accounting policy stated in Note 2(n).
-When the estimated valuation of the committed project is lower than the present legal or constructive obligation, a provision would be recognised.
+Provisions are recognised when: the Group has a present legal or constructive obligation as a result of past and committed events in accordance with the accounting policy stated in Note 2(m).
+When the estimated value of the committed project is lower than the estimated development and related costs of the project, a provision would be recognised.

-The valuation of properties under development and provision for committed projects are made on the basis of the "Market Value" adopted by the Hong Kong Institute of Surveyors ("HKIS").
+The valuations of properties and provision for committed projects are made on the basis of the "Market Value" adopted by the Hong Kong Institute of Surveyors ("HKIS").
 The valuation is performed annually by internal valuers who are qualified members of the HKIS.
-The Group's management review the assumptions used by the internal valuers by considering the information from a variety of sources including (i) current prices in an active market for properties of different nature, condition or location, adjusted to reflect those differences; (ii) recent prices of comparable properties in less active markets, with adjustments to reflect any changes in economic conditions since the date of the transactions that occurred at those prices; (iii) expected arrangement with property developers on tender awarded; (iv) estimated development and related cost and allocation thereof; and (v) discount rate used in land value assessment, which is made with reference to the Prime Rate.
+The Group's management review the assumptions used by the internal valuers by considering the information from a variety of sources including (i) current prices in an active market for properties of different nature, condition or location, adjusted to reflect those differences; (ii) recent prices of comparable properties in less active markets, with adjustments to reflect any changes in economic conditions since the date of the transactions that occurred at those prices; (iii) expected arrangement with property developers on tender awarded; (iv) estimated development and related costs and allocation thereof; and (v) discount rate used in land value assessment, which is made with reference to the Prime Rate.

-Estimated impairment of properties under development and provision for committed projects sensitivity
+Impairment of properties and provision for committed projects sensitivity

-As at 31 March 2015, if the respective estimated upfront premium to be received on the projects had been increased/ decreased by 5% and all other variables held constant, the surplus of the Group would increase by approximately \$299,000,000 (2013/14: the deficit of the Group would decrease by approximately \$482,000,000)/decrease by approximately \$299,000,000 (2013/14: the deficit of the Group would increase by approximately \$299,000,000 (2013/14: the deficit of the Group would increase by approximately \$299,000,000 (2013/14: the deficit of the Group would increase by approximately \$299,000,000 (2013/14: the deficit of the Group would increase by approximately \$511,000,000) resulting from the change in provision written back/charge for impairment on properties under development and provision for committed projects.
+As at 31 March 2016, if the respective estimated upfront premium to be received on the projects had been increased/decreased by 5% with all other variables held constant, the surplus of the Group would increase/ decrease by approximately \$222,000,000 (2014/15: \$299,000,000) resulting from the change in provision written back/charge for impairment on properties and committed projects.

-The final impairment amount for properties under development and the ultimate losses arise from the committed projects would be affected by the actual realised value and development and related cost and the final arrangements with the property developers.
+The final impairment amount for properties and the ultimate losses arise from the committed projects would be affected by the actual realised value and development and related costs and the final arrangements with the property developers.

-5. Revenues and other income, net
+5. Revenue and other income, net

-(a) Revenues
+(a) Revenue